 24-hour crisis line: (541) 485-6513 or Toll Free (800) 281-2800

 Call to speak with a Womenspace advocate

 Womenspace believes that each person has the right to lead a life free from violence and fear of abuse.
-All people have the desire and capacity to control their own lives.
-Domestic violence can be emotional, physical, sexual or economic abuse.
+Intimate partner violence is a pattern of coercive or controlling behavior that can include financial, physical, sexual, or psychological abuse.
 It is the most common and least reported crime in our country.
-Battering crosses all economic, cultural, racial and religious lines.
+Domestic violence crosses all economic, cultural, racial and religious lines.
 We can help you or someone you know get out of abusive or harmful situations and provide support on the path afterward.

 1. Find a safe place and phone for help.

 2. Talk to Someone Whom You Trust to be Supportive

 Friends and family members, clergy, school counselors, medical professionals, neighbors, or coworkers may be sources of support, ideas or referrals.

 3. Call Womenspace at 541-485-6513 or Toll Free 800-281-2800

 To reach someone who will listen, knows community resources, and can help you make a plan for your own and your children’s safety.
 We may be able to provide a range of services and referrals for you and your children: emergency transportation, shelter, some emotional support and encouragement.

 4. Consider Calling 911 or Get a Restraining Order